pulumi/pulumi-hugo/themes/default/content/docs/clouds/aws/cloudfx/service.md

     $ npm install --save @pulumi/cloud  @pulumi/cloud-aws @pulumi/cloud-azure
     ```

-1. If you are running on AWS, configure the provider, the region and whether to use Fargate:
+1. If you are running on AWS, configure the provider, the region, whether to use Fargate and to create a private network:

     ```bash
     $ pulumi config set cloud:provider aws
     $ pulumi config set aws:region us-east-1
     $ pulumi config set cloud-aws:useFargate true
+    $ pulumi config set cloud-aws:usePrivateNetwork true
     ```

     If you are running on Azure, configure the provider and the location: